Compensation management is one of the primary functions of HR, as it plays a crucial role in attracting and retaining top talent.

 Additionally, it ensures that every employee gets paid a fair wage based on industry standards, work experience, company budget, etc.

-Factors affecting compensation management
+Key factors affecting compensation management

 - Productivity of workers– Productivity-based compensation helps derive the best results.
 The higher the productivity of employees, the more should be the compensation.